briansmith/ring/BUILDING.md

     cmake -B build
     make -C build

-You usually don't need to run `cmake` again after changing `CMakeLists.txt` files because the build scripts will detect changes to them and rebuild themselves automatically.

-Note that the default build flags in the top-level `CMakeLists.txt` are for debugging—optimisation isn't enabled.
-Pass `-DCMAKE_BUILD_TYPE=Release` to `cmake` to configure a release build.
+This produces a debug build by default.
+Optimisation isn't enabled, and debug assertions are included.
+Pass `-DCMAKE_BUILD_TYPE=Release` to `cmake` to configure a release build:

+    cmake -GNinja -B build -DCMAKE_BUILD_TYPE=Release
+    ninja -C build

 If you want to cross-compile then there is an example toolchain file for 32-bit Intel in `util/`.
 Wipe out the build directory, run `cmake` like this: